awsdocs/amazon-s3-userguide/doc_source/configure-request-metrics-bucket.md

 # Creating a CloudWatch metrics configuration for all the objects in your bucket<a name="configure-request-metrics-bucket"></a>

-When you configure request metrics, you can create a CloudWatch metrics configuration for all the objects in your bucket, or you can filter by prefix or object tag\.
+When you configure request metrics, you can create a CloudWatch metrics configuration for all the objects in your bucket, or you can filter by prefix, object tag, or access point\.
 The procedures in this topic show you how to create a configuration for all the objects in your bucket\.
-To create a configuration that filters by object tag or prefix, see [Creating a metrics configuration that filters by object key name prefix or tag](metrics-configurations-filter.md)\.
+To create a configuration that filters by object tag, prefix, or access point, see [Creating a metrics configuration that filters by prefix, object tag, or access point](metrics-configurations-filter.md)\.

 There are three types of Amazon CloudWatch metrics for Amazon S3: storage metrics, request metrics, and replication metrics\.
 Storage metrics are reported once per day and are provided to all customers at no additional cost\.
-Request metrics are available at one\-minute intervals after some latency to process\.
+Request metrics are available at one\-minute intervals after some latency for processing\.
 Request metrics are billed at the standard CloudWatch rate\.
-You must opt into request metrics by configuring them in the console or using the Amazon S3 API\.
+You must opt in to request metrics by configuring them in the console or using the Amazon S3 API\.

 For more information about CloudWatch metrics for Amazon S3, see [Monitoring metrics with Amazon CloudWatch](cloudwatch-monitoring.md)\.